The "Get Info" function in Finder is a very handy tool in Mac OS X. It gives you very extensive information of the files in your computer.

 The Info Window allows you to modify the metadata and many other attributes of a file.
 Depending on the file types, there may be different options for you to see and change.
 Typically, you can change the default program in which a file is launch, the ownership and access right of a file, the icon etc. If you are using Tiger (

-Mac OS X 10.4), you can assign descriptive keywords as "Spotlight Comments" which helps
+), you can assign descriptive keywords as "Spotlight Comments" which helps

 Spotlight pinpoint a specific file or a number of files by those keywords.